-I am a Northern Irish artist now living in Kent.
+I am a Northern Irish artist currently living in Kent.

 I have been developing my own artistic practice since 2009, exhibiting and creating site-responsive installations, completing an MA in Fine Art at UCA in Canterbury in 2015.
 In 2016 I won the Ashurst Emerging Sculptor Award with ‘Stains’.
 In 2018 I spent a month in Johnson, Vermont on a sculpture residency and in 2019 set up my own workspace, Bouverie Studio.

-I make site-responsive installations often using reclaimed materials and found objects, appropriating discarded, once-functional objects which have lost their original authority or purpose: a metal foldup bed, a vintage milk crate, a wine-stained communion tray, glass roof tiles.
-Incorporating other materials held to have more value or impact – stained glass, vintage photographs, neon light – draws attention to what is valued and what is discarded.
+Mostly I make site-specific installations often using reclaimed materials and found objects, appropriating discarded, once-functional objects which have lost their original authority or purpose: a metal foldup bed, a vintage milk crate, a wine-stained communion tray, glass roof tiles.
+Incorporating other materials held to have more value or impact – stained glass, projected vintage photographs, neon light – highlights the tension between what we value and what we discard.

-An old bedframe hung with stained glass fragments conjures fantasies or nightmares; a river of reclaimed glass pantiles transforms into ‘miraculous’ light; a Mondrian-esque lighthouse beams out to the lost; Perspex hands mounted on a fake classical plinth – are we clapping or praying?
+An old bedframe hung with stained glass fragments conjures fantasies or nightmares; a river of reclaimed glass pantiles transforms into ‘miraculous’ light; a stained glass ‘lighthouse’ beams out a message of sanctuary; Perspex hands mounted on a fake classical plinth – are we clapping or praying?